TimRichter/CId/README.md

 a little category theory in Idris

-This is an attempt to formalize some elementary category theory in Idris, to be used in a lecture at Universität Potsdam in summer 2015.
+This is an attempt to formalize some elementary category theory in Idris.
 Let's see how far we get.

-Typechecks (mostly, see below) in Idris Version 0.9.19.1
+Typechecks (mostly, see below) in Idris Version 0.10

 ## What's in the files: